Leave this site

 4.3.1.
 This policy has been assessed with regard to its relevance to race and diversity equality.
 As a result of this assessment the policy has been graded as having a medium potential impact.

 6.2.
-This policy will be reviewed every two years with the next review taking place in December 2025.
+This policy will be reviewed every two years with the next review taking place in November 2027.

 8.1 Kent Police has measures in place to protect the security of your data in accordance with our Information Management Policy (Policy W1000 – Information Management).

-9.1 Kent Police will hold data in accordance with our Records Review, Retention and Disposal Policy (Policy W1012 - Records Review, Retention and Disposal).
+9.1 Kent Police will hold data in accordance with our Records review, retention and disposal policy (Policy W1012 - Records review, retention and disposal).

 Policy reference: Intensive supervision and surveillance policy (N02)

-Date last reviewed: December 2023
+Date last reviewed: November 2025